bbardi-dev/reaction-timer/README.md

 # Reaction Timer

-A simple reaction timer "game", built in Vue.
+A simple reaction timer game, built in Vue3.
+Features rounds and calculation of average reaction time in milliseconds and the end of selected number of rounds.
+Start of my journey to learn Vue.js

 ## Demo